bc-discord/bc-discord.github.io/pages/balisong/maintenance.md

 ## Stop System
 ---
+Your <ins>stop system</ins> prevents the handles and blade from slapping into each other; typically small, metal dowels are put into either the blade or handles to accomplish this.

 ### Zen pins
 When the stop pins lie in the handles, that is a <ins>zen pin</ins> system.
 The HRC of the zen pins should match with the blade's so they last long.
 There are 3 variants of them:
 - Pressed: When the pins are <ins>pressed</ins> into the handles with tooling.
-Requires an extra set of zen pins to replace.
-You will most likely request the manufacturer to replace the pins when the handles and blade start to slap.
+Requires an extra set of zen pins to replace and an arbor press.
+You will most likely pay the maker to replace the pins.
-- Screwed: When the pins are <ins>screws</ins> that go into one/two-sided sexbolts, possibly with a lip.
+- Screwed: When the pins are <ins>screws</ins> that go into one/two-sided sexbolts (possibly with a lip).
 Will require [threadlocking]({% link pages/balisong/threadlocking.md %}) to stay in place.
-- Hidden: When the top of the pins are <ins>hidden</ins> from the top of the handles, easily by sandwich/chandwich construction or cleverly using channel construction (link Zentinel).
+- Hidden: When the top of the pins are <ins>hidden</ins> from the top of the handles, easily by sandwich/chandwich construction or cleverly alongside channel construction (link Zentinel).
 These are the easiest to service as they only require screw-less hardware.

 ### Tang pins

 When the stop pins lie in the blade, that is a <ins>tang pin</ins> system.
-This system outperforms zen pins on longevity (of a single charge) when the pins match the HRC of the handles; soft-on-soft interaction wears down the least material compared to hard-on-hard (gigiddy) interaction.
-Two varaints exist for tang pins:
+This system outperforms zen pins on longevity (on a single charge) when the pins match the HRC of the handles; soft-on-soft interaction wears down the least material compared to hard-on-hard interaction.
+Two variants exist for tang pins:

 - Pressed: When the pins are <ins>pressed</ins> into the blade.
 You must have pins and an arbor press.
 Typically, you will pay the manufacturer to replace them.
-- Screwed: The most annoying varaint, when the tang pins are <ins>screwed</ins> in place.
+- Screwed: The least desired variant, when the tang pins are <ins>screwed</ins> in place.
 [Threadlocking]({% link pages/balisong/threadlocking.md %}) is required.
-Buy many backups.

 ### Pinless
-When the handles and blade are designed in such a way that their contact points align, that is called a <ins>pinless</ins> system.
+When the handles and blade are designed to contact on the blade tang without pins, it is called a <ins>pinless</ins> system.
 There is no intermediate-part maintenance, but be wary as the blade contacting the handles will wear them down if the materials do not match HRC.
-You must replace either the handles or blade, there are no cheap intermediate parts to replace; typically blade replacements are done.
+You must replace either the handles or blade.

-There are some pinsless designs (link Fiori design) replace the contact point of the handles with a stronger material to handle the force of the blade.
+There are some pinless designs (link Fiori design) replace the contact point of the handles with a stronger material to handle the force of the blade.
 One can argue it is no longer pinless as the 'pin' is designed into the handles.